erdps/future_hackathon/README.md

 You need to install nodejs before going through.
 Download it here https://nodejs.org/en/download/

+Then cd to your project folder, run:

+$npm install

 ## Available Scripts

 In the project directory, you can run: